Renien/Renien.github.io/_posts/articles/2014-10-07-life-with-akka.md

 </figure>
 {: .pull-right}

 Akka concurrency by Derek Wyatt is a great book.
 It helped me in many ways to understand Akka structure and the working flow.
 More than that, Akka official [**documentation**](http://akka.io/docs/){:target="_blank"} is also written very well.
-If you’re interested to work on Akka, starts with Akka concurrency book and then follow up with [**akka documentation**](http://akka.io/docs/){:target="_blank"} ☺.
+If you’re interested to work on Akka, start with Akka concurrency book and then follow up with [**akka documentation**](http://akka.io/docs/){:target="_blank"} ☺.